karyateguh/Book-Recommendation/README.md

 The dataset boasts an impressive level of cleanliness:

 *Duplicate rows?*
-None.
+One.
 Whether in the Books, Users, or Ratings datasets, every row is unique.

 *Encoding adjustments have been made (from ISO-8859-1 to UTF-8)*, ensuring accessibility and consistency.